Jiayi079/JobHunter/credentials/README.md

 6. Root@123
 7. CSC648Team04
 8. Connect to database by logging into root account using the SSH username and password.
 Make sure SSH key is downloaded from Credentials folder.
 Make sure IP and port is input correctly.
 Test connection to make sure you are connected to DB.
-YoU can launch website from the WWW link.
+You can launch website from the WWW link.

 # Most important things to Remember
 ## These values need to kept update to date throughout the semester. <br>